writethedocs/www/docs/topics.rst

 - |:newspaper:| `How your tools affect your writing </blog/newsletter-december-2019/#how-your-tools-affect-your-writing>`__
 - |:newspaper:| `Deciding on a new tool… </blog/newsletter-october-2019/#deciding-on-a-new-tool>`__
 - |:newspaper:| `… and migrating to a new tool </blog/newsletter-october-2019/#and-migrating-to-a-new-tool>`__
+- |:movie_camera:| `How I Learned to Stop Worrying and Love the Command Line </videos/portland/2019/how-i-learned-to-stop-worrying-and-love-the-command-line-mike-jang/>`__
 - |:movie_camera:| `Choosing a tool... and choosing your moment </videos/prague/2018/choosing-a-tool-and-choosing-your-moment-val-grimm/>`__
 - |:movie_camera:| `Writing extensions in Sphinx: supercharge your docs </videos/au/2017/writing-extensions-in-sphinx-supercharge-your-docs-nicola-nye/>`__
 - |:movie_camera:| `Finally!
 Trustworthy and Sensible API Documentation with GraphQL </videos/eu/2017/finally-trustworthy-and-sensible-api-documentation-with-graphql-garen-torikian/>`__